ianrobertlambert/studio_lambert/README.md

 # Studio Lambert — Website
-The website for the qproduct design practice of Ian Rob Lambert.
+The website for the product design practice of Ian Rob Lambert.